Healthcare spending: How employers can combat rising costs.

-Examine your employee health care spending data to track and understand waste.
+Examine your healthcare spending data to track and understand waste

-A Medical Advocate Program steers employees to the best care resulting in improved health outcomes and quality of life while reducing health care costs.
+Care advocacy steers employees to the best care resulting in improved health outcomes and quality of life while reducing healthcare costs.
 They get assistance throughout an episode of care — from finding physicians to offering alternative treatment options.
 The very best of these programs utilize licensed clinicians to better serve employees’ needs.

 For example, an employee may call for an orthopedic physician and a chiropractor for low back pain.
 However, after a care advocate listens and questions the employee, they could determine there’s another medical condition that requires a different kind of specialist.
 This type of advocacy ensures that the employee gets the right care of care they need the first time.